stimulus-use/stimulus-use/docs/application-controller.md

   connect() {
     this.isPreview // true/false if it is a Turbolinks preview
+    this.isConnected // true/false if the controller is connected
     this.dispatch("hello") // helper to dispatch a custom event "greet:hello" to other Stimulus controllers }
 }